How to Remove Stripped or Broken Nuts

 NOTE: Anti-seize lube is only recommended for certain fasteners.
 Consult your vehicle’s service manual to see whether anti-seize lube is usable on a particular fastener.

-Seized and damaged nuts are a royal pain to remove.
-So are stripped screws!
-Watch the video above to learn how to remove a stripped screw.
+Stripped and damaged nuts are a royal pain to remove.
+So are stripped screws.
+Watch the video abovefor tips on how to remove a stripped screw.